devJuanS/fullstackopen-course/part-02/README.md

 1. Step 1: Make an application that allows to view information from different countries.
 2. Step 2: Add a button when the names of multiple countries are shown to display the country information.
+3. Step 3: Add the weather report for the capital of a country in the single country view.